Daniel Wu: Other ventures

-Daniel Wu preparing to race at the 2023 Prototype Celebration at Sonoma Raceway.
+Wu preparing to race at the 2023 Prototype Celebration at Sonoma Raceway.

 In April 2007, Wu re-launched his band's old website, AliveNotDead.com, with Terence Yin and RottenTomatoes.com founders Patrick Lee and Stephen Wang, as a place for filmmakers, musicians, and other artists to collaborate, receive exposure, network, and interact with fans.
 He was a spokesperson for Seiko and L'Oréal.
 Wu posed for the charity photography album SuperStars by Leslie Kee, and performed on rapper Jin's song "HK Superstar."
 Wu is an investor in Racks MDB Shanghai, which opened in 2008.

 Personal life

 Wu maintains residences in Hong Kong, Shanghai, Beijing, and Oakland, California.
 He continues to train in wushu as well as other martial arts.

 On April 6, 2010, Wu married Lisa S. in South Africa.
 Their daughter was born in May 2013.

 Following the passing of his mother due to illness in 2014, he relocated his family from Hong Kong back to California, United States, with the aim of providing care for his elderly father and attending to his daughter's educational needs.

-In 2018, Daniel Wu denied rumors of supporting Hong Kong independence and has explicitly stated his opposition to it.
+In 2019, Wu denied rumors of supporting Hong Kong independence and has explicitly stated his opposition to it.